Socialist millionaire problem: Motivation

 Alice and Bob have secret values $x$ and $y$, respectively.
 Alice and Bob wish to learn if $x = y$ without allowing either party to learn anything else about the other's secret value.

 A passive attacker simply spying on the messages Alice and Bob exchange learns nothing about $x$ and $y$, not even whether $x = y$.

 Even if one of the parties is dishonest and deviates from the protocol, that person cannot learn anything more than if $x = y$.

-An active attacker capable of arbitrarily interfering with Alice and Bob's communication (a man-in-the-middle) cannot learn more than a passive attacker and cannot affect the outcome of the protocol other than to make it fail.
+An active attacker capable of arbitrarily interfering with Alice and Bob's communication (man-in-the-middle attack) cannot learn more than a passive attacker and cannot affect the outcome of the protocol other than to make it fail.

 Therefore, the protocol can be used to authenticate whether two parties have the same secret information.
 Popular instant message cryptography package Off-the-Record Messaging uses the Socialist Millionaire protocol for authentication, in which the secrets $x$ and $y$ contain information about both parties' long-term authentication public keys as well as information entered by the users themselves.